-Turmeric, also known as curcuma, is a type of flowering plant with roots that contain medicinal properties.
-These roots are usually ground up into a powder, which is commonly used to season meat or vegetables, especially in India and eastern countries.
+Turmeric, also known as curcuma or Curcuma longa, is a type of flowering plant with roots that are ground up into a powder.
+It is commonly used to season meat or vegetables, especially in India and eastern countries, but it is also often added to skin care products to help treat skin conditions like acne.

 Health benefits